-The shores of Lake Malawi are an important center for the economy and inland beach getaways.
-In the national park and game reserves of Malawi, visitors can see many animals including elephants, hippos, antelopes, lions, rhinos, leopards, and hundred of bird species.
+The shores of Lake Malawi are an important centre for the economy and inland beach getaways.
+In the national park and game reserves of Malawi, visitors can see many animals including elephants, hippos, antelopes, lions, rhinos, leopards, and hundreds of bird species.

 Malawi is nicknamed "The Warm Heart of Africa" because of its friendly people, and visitors always feel very welcome.

 Equatorial Guinea is located on the western coast of Central Africa and consists of insular and mainland regions.
 While the tourism industry is underdeveloped, Equatorial Guinea has tropical rain forests that host primates, birds as well as beautiful coastal shores.

 Equatorial Guinea is a great destination for someone seeking to explore the path less trodden.